-Once you submit your application to the Interstate Teacher Pool, you will receive confirmation from our recruitment team that it has been accepted; or that we need further information from you.
+Once you submit your application to the New Zealand Teacher Pool, you will receive confirmation from our recruitment team that it has been accepted; or that we need further information from you.

 From here, we may invite you to participate in further assessment.
-This may include a video interview or a referee check.
+This may include a one-way video interview where you will record and submit your responses to criteria, or a referee check.

-Principals with vacancies in the regions you are keen to live and work in, may then make contact with you to discuss positions in their school.
+Principals with vacancies in the regions you are keen to live and work in, may then contact you to discuss positions in their school.